jamescalcagni/chessgame/ReadME.txt

 OR

-Simply double click the JAR executable file named CalcagniChess.jar
+Simply download then double click the JAR executable file named CalcagniChess.jar

 --How to play: